gregoryjscott/Simpler/README.md

 ###Acknowledgments

-The following have contributed in some way, and most have built something awesome with Simpler.
+The following have contributed in some way, and have built something awesome with Simpler.

 - [bobnigh](https://github.com/bobnigh)
 - [Clancey](https://github.com/Clancey)